-In jab at hardliners, Rouhani says Iran protests were not only economic
+In jab at rivals, Rouhani says Iran protests about more than economy

 Echoing some of his campaign rhetoric, Rouhani said on Monday people should be allowed to criticize all Iranian officials, with no exception.

-Demonstrators initially vented their anger over high prices and alleged corruption, but the protests took on a rare political dimension, with a growing number of people calling on Supreme Leader Ayatollah Ali Khamenei to step down.
+Demonstrators initially vented their anger over high prices and alleged corruption, but the protests took on a rare political dimension, with a growing number of people calling on Supreme Leader Ayatollah Ali Khamenei, 78, to step down.

 The Supreme Leader is commander-in-chief of the armed forces and appoints the heads of the judiciary.
 Key ministers are selected with his agreement and he has the ultimate say on Iran’s foreign policy.
 By comparison, the president has little power.